MacroMachines/GemmaLib/README.txt

 *** Introduction ***

-GemmaLib is a set of ‘Pure Data’ abstractions that allow one to easily create high quality musical apps that run on mobile devices through the application called Gemma. (currently only available on iOS)
+GemmaLib is a set of ‘Pure Data’ abstractions that allows one to easily create high quality musical apps that run on mobile devices through the application called Gemma.
+(Currently only available on iOS.)

 GemmaLib uses ‘GEM’(Graphics Environment for Multimedia) to easily design a graphical interface of an app on the desktop platform by taking the advantage of its real-time programming environment and flexibility.